Last Updated on November 15, 2022 by Editorial Team

 Galileo Galilei, Italian Mathematician & Inventor

 We cannot teach people anything; we can only help them discover it within themselves.

 Maxwell was a quiet child.
-At school he was at first regarded as shy and rather dull.
-He made no friendships and spent his occasional holidays in reading old ballads, drawing curious diagrams and making rude mechanical models.
+At school, he was at first regarded as shy and rather dull.
+He made no friendships and spent his occasional holidays reading old ballads, drawing curious diagrams, and making rude mechanical models.
 His inconveniences followed him even to Edinburgh University where he additionally attempted to fit in and it wasn’t until he touched base in Cambridge that he blossomed.